 There is a better way.
 If you find a bat in your home, don’t panic and never let the bat fly out the window.
 To learn how to safely capture a bat in your home, watch the video on the health department website at www.westchestergov.com/health.
 If there’s a chance that a person or pet in your house had contact with the bat, catch that bat and call the health department at 914-813-5000 to arrange to have it tested for rabies.

-For those who capture the bat, 97 percent of the bats tested do not have rabies, so those residents are spared the series of rabies shots.
+For those who capture the bat, especially with the help of bat removal services, 97 percent of the bats tested do not have rabies, so those residents are spared the series of rabies shots.
 As long as the bat is not rabid, no one will need rabies shots.
 But if the bat is rabid, a series of life-saving vaccines must begin soon.

 For each of the past five years, about 148 Westchester residents have required rabies treatment after being exposed to bats that could not be caught for testing.
 In most cases, treatment could have been avoided if the bat had been caught and tested for rabies.
 Whenever a bat is found in a room with a sleeping or mentally impaired person or with a young child or pet, contact with the bat must be suspected and it is essential to call the Westchester County Health Department at (914) 813-5000.